opensourcepos/opensourcepos/README.md

 Open Source Point of Sale is a web based point of sale system written in the PHP language.
 It uses MySQL as the data storage back-end and has a simple user interface.

-This is the experimental vs 3.0.0 based on Bootstrap 3 using Bootswatch theme Flatly as default.
+This is vs 3.0.0 and based on Bootstrap 3 using Bootswatch theme Flatly as default.
+This version also contains CodeIgniter 3.0.5.
-This version is currently under development and an evolution of vs 2.4 with CI3.

-This version requires at least PHP 5.5.
+Please be aware that at least PHP 5.5 is required.

 Badges
 ------